ivanenkomaksym/ivanenkomaksym/README.md

 ### Hi there 👋

-I am a Software Architect with more than a decade of industry experience.
-I specialize in Cloud, SoA, REST, C++, C#, and .NET.
-I have experience building cloud-native distributed systems, multi-threaded applications and desktop applications.
-I keep current with the latest technology and industry trends.
-I enjoy integrating and connecting different frameworks and technologies to create cohesive solutions.
-I demonstrate this by building and showcasing small, well-documented prototypes on my public GitHub account.
+Experienced Software Architect with over 12 years in the industry, specializing in Cloud Computing, Microservices, Event-Driven, and Service-Oriented Architectures.
+Adept at building scalable, cloud-native, AI-powered distributed systems, leveraging deep expertise in the Azure cloud platform and the .NET ecosystem, alongside containerization (Docker, Kubernetes, Helm) and Infrastructure as Code (Terraform).
+Proficient in optimizing and maintaining automated CI/CD pipelines (Git, Azure DevOps) to ensure smooth development workflows.
+Proven track record of providing technical leadership and mentorship, guiding teams to deliver innovative solutions that drive efficiency and reduce operational costs.
+Skilled in collaborating with clients and business stakeholders to inform technical decision-making and successfully execute projects.
+Passionate about staying at the forefront of emerging technologies, AI advancements and development copilots, to consistently integrate diverse frameworks and craft cohesive, high-performance solutions.

 ### 🔗 Links